caiks/WBOT02/README.md

 <a name="view_decomp"></a>

-##### view_decomp
+##### Decomposition tools

 We are usually concerned to see that the *model decompositions* are well balanced so that they are good *classifications* with the maximium degree of abstraction along the *slice* paths, i.e. such that each *fud* is highly *diagonalised*.
 We also wish to be sure that *alignments* do not simply disappear with additional *history*, i.e. they are not temporary.
 We can check both by looking at the *likelihoods* or, equivalently in this case, *sizes* of sibling *slices* in descending order.
 If the children are unbalanced there will be a single large *slice* followed by small *slices*.
 If the *alignment* has disappeared, all of the children *slices* will have similar *sizes* and *likelihoods* around zero.
-We can get the information we need with the following, for example
+We can get the information we need using `view_decomp`, for example -

 ```
 cd ~/WBOT02_ws